Testing isomorphism between tuples of subspaces: Introduction

 To date, the vast majority of this work has focused on the special case of projective spaces, and it is easy to explain this trend: it is harder to interact with points in general Grassmannian spaces.
 To illustrate this, suppose you are given two tuples $A$ and $B$ of $r$-dimensional subspaces of $\mathbf{R}^d$.
 You are told that the subspaces in $A$ were drawn independently and uniformly at random from the Grassmannian $\operatorname{Gr}(r,\mathbf{R}^d)$, and that $B$ was drawn according to one of two processes: either there exists an orthogonal transformation $g\in\operatorname{O}(d)$ such that $B=g\cdot A$, or $B$ was also drawn independently and uniformly at random.
 How can you tell which process was used to construct $B$?
 In the special case where $r=1$, the lines are almost surely not orthogonal, and one may leverage this feature to select vector representatives of the lines and then compute a canonical form of the Gramian (i.e., the reduced signature matrix discussed in~\cite{Waldron:18}) that detects whether there exists $g\in\operatorname{O}(d)$ such that $B=g\cdot A$.
 However, if $r>1$, it is not obvious how to find such an invariant.
 On the other hand, we benefit from the fact that many optimal configurations -- like so-called \emph{equiangular tight frames} -- share certain properties -- like not being pairwise orthogonal -- with generic configurations, allowing results about generic configurations to be applied to certain optimal configurations.

 This obstruction has had substantial ramifications on progress toward optimal codes in more general Grassmannian spaces.
 In particular, Sloane maintains an online catalog~\cite{Sloane:online} of putatively optimal codes in $\operatorname{Gr}(r,\mathbf{R}^d)$ for $r\in\{1,2,3\}$ and $d\in\{3,\ldots,16\}$.
 Suppose one were to find a code for $r\in\{2,3\}$ that is competitive with Sloane's corresponding putatively optimal code.
 Are these codes actually the same up to rotation?
-If researchers cannot easily answer this question, then they are less inclined to contribute to the hunt for optimal codes in these more general Grassmannian spaces.
-While there are several works in the literature that treat related problems~\cite{Specht:40,Wiegmann:62,Pearcy:62,KaluzninH:66,Shapiro:91,GrochowQ:19}, the particular problem we identify has yet to be treated.
+If researchers cannot easily answer this question, then they are less inclined to contribute to the hunt for optimal codes in these more general Grassmannian spaces. \ejk{Alternatively, optimal packings that are different (even up to unitary transformations) might have different structures which may be exploited.
+For example, different structures that appear in distinct optimal configurations of $9$ points in $\operatorname{Gr}(1,\mathbf{C}^3)$ \cite{H:07} led to progress on Zauner's conjecture in quantum information theory \cite{ApplebyBDF:17,DangBBA:13}, along with infinite classes of optimal packings with nice matroidal structures \cite{BodmannK:18}.} While there are several works in the literature that treat related problems~\cite{Specht:40,Wiegmann:62,Pearcy:62,KaluzninH:66,Shapiro:91,GrochowQ:23,GrochowQ:24}, the particular problem we identify has yet to be treated.
 The primary purpose of this paper is to help close this gap with both theory and code.